darkhelmet/verboselogging/posts/borland-c-builder-5-how-i-hate-thee.md

 - ide
 - fml
 ---
-I'm pretty sure Borland's C*+ Builder 5 is the worst IDE ever.
+I'm pretty sure Borland's C++ Builder 5 is the worst IDE ever.

 It's **slow**.
 If you try to use tooltips or code completion, it takes a good 5 seconds before anything shows up.
 On top of that, since they